0mithun/real-time-single-page-forum-app/readme.md

-# this is a real time single page forum app.
+# This is a real time single page forum app.
-## We are going to use Pusher, Laravel, Vuejs, Vuetify, JWT, and markdown
+## We are going to use Laravel, Vuejs, Pusher, Vuetify, JWT, and markdown

 # Installation Instructions